 Children of all ages are always welcome at St. John’s.

-On the second and fourth Sundays of the month we hold Sunday School in the Kinder room.
+On the first, third, fourth and fifth Sundays of the month (during term time) we hold Sunday School in the Kinder room.
+On the second Sunday of the month, the church service is Morning Prayer, and there will be children’s activities at the back of the church.
 These activities take place during the sermon and all of the activities supervised by adults who hold current Working With Children Checks.
 Parents are welcome to attend these sessions or to enjoy the service in the Church.

 St. John’s kindergarten is situated in the beuatiful St. John’s church grounds at 86 Clendon Rd., Toorak, near the corner of Orrong and Toorak Roads.
 We are an Anglican kindergarten, funded by the government.
 A committee of management is formed by the parents and administers the running of the centre.